hashicorp/terraform-provider-tfe/website/docs/d/variables.html.markdown

 * `name` - The variable Key name
 * `value` -  The variable value.
 If the variable is sensitive this value will be empty.
 * `category` -  The category of the variable (terraform or environment)
+* `sensitive` - If the variable is marked as sensitive or not
 * `hcl` - If the variable is marked as HCL or not